 5. Poor upkeep

 Insurance is there to help in emergencies, not to pick up the pieces when a homeowner gets lazy.
 So policies won’t respond to claims for water or mold damage if your sink has been leaking for months and you haven’t done anything to fix it.
+This is also true for termites and other rodent infestations.
+Simply put, home insurance is not a maintenance plan.

 6. Certain valuables